-Design of Welded Structures Course code 398 URL Recommended Computer Machining for industrial production Prerequisites Course content Introduction to welding, welding methods, welding materials. welding calculation, welded component configurations, symbolic and schematic representation of welded components, design of welded structures with CAD environment and item catalogs, cutting lists.
-Upon successful completion of this course, students will be Expected learning outcomes and able to: competences to be Has a thorough understanding of welding methods acquired: used in industry Calculates the strength of welds Prepares mechanical drawings of welded structures and machinery Manages the structure of welded parts and machines in
+understand how turbulent flow develops around aerodynamic bodies and apply appropriate transition models, analyze and compare the effect of flight speed on the aerodynamics of the aircraft, identify and analyze the factors influencing the aerodynamic behavior of ground vehicles.
+Teaching methods Lectures, exercise tutorials, laboratory tutorials.
+Design of Welded Structures Course code 398 URL Recommended Prerequisites Computer Machining for industrial production Course content Introduction to welding, welding methods, welding materials, welding calculation, welded component configurations, symbolic and schematic representation of welded components, design of welded structures with CAD environment and item catalogs, cutting lists.
+Expected learning outcomes and Upon successful completion of this course, students will be able to: competences to be acquired: Has a thorough understanding of welding methods used in industry Calculates the strength of welds Prepares mechanical drawings of welded structures and machinery Manages the structure of welded parts and machines in CAD system To design welded structures (frames) from structural elements To design parts from sheets of metal parts Manage cutting lists and item lists

-CAD system

-• To design welded structures (frames) from structural elements

-To design parts from sheets of metal parts

-Manage cutting lists and item lists

 Teaching methods Lectures and laboratory exercises

-Vehicle Design Methods 371 Course code URL Recommended Dynamics Prerequisites Machine Elements I Vibration and Machine Dynamics Internal Combustion Engines Course content VEHICLE TECHNOLOGY: Introduction: Definitions. historical development, vehicle classification, technical characteristics, one- two-three-wheeled vehicles.
+Vehicle Design Methods Course code 371 URL 108 Recommended Prerequisites Dynamics Machine Elements I Vibration and Machine Dynamics Internal Combustion Engines Course content VEHICLE TECHNOLOGY: Introduction: Definitions, historical development, vehicle classification, basic technical characteristics, one- two-three-wheeled vehicles.
 Power unit systems: Internal combustion engines, electric motors, accumulators, gearboxes.
 Frames-Subframes: Technology, manufacturing methods, materials, loads.
 Wheels and Tires: Dynamic wheel behavior, tire types, friction, wear.
 Brake system: Brake types, braking assist systems (ABS).
-Suspension-steering systems: Suspension types, passive-active suspensions, driving behavior. handling.
+Suspension-steering systems: Suspension types, passive-active suspensions, driving behavior, handling.
 VEHICLE MOTION MODELING: Kinetic / Kinematics: motion in straight line, motion in curve, accelerations, steering behavior, handling, vibrations, kinetic / kinematics study of the front and rear suspension system and the steering system.
-VEHICLE DESIGN: Basic design principles, implementation of CAD / CAE techniques for the design of vehicle components Expected learning Students after successful completion of the course: outcomes and Will be able to clearly define a motor vehicle and competences to be identify the individual categories according to acquired: geometry, road type and speed.
-In addition, they will be able to identify and describe the individual mechanical, electrical and electronic systems of which they are composed, as well as to understand their organizational structure.
-Will be able to implement basic parametric 3D CAD and strength analysis techniques for the development of the main structural subsystems of vehicles such as the frame.
-They will have the necessary skills to analyse the performance of the power transmission system of a vehicle using both qualitative and quantitative criteria and to propose design improvements or even its complete redesing.
+VEHICLE DESIGN: Basic design principles, implementation of CAD / CAE techniques for the design of vehicle components Expected learning outcomes and competences to be acquired: Students after successful completion of the course: • Will be able to clearly define a motor vehicle and identify the individual categories according to geometry, road type and speed.
+In addition, they will be able to identify and describe the individual mechanical, electrical and electronic systems of which they are composed, as well as to understand their organizational structure. • Will be able to implement basic parametric 3D CAD and strength analysis techniques for the development of the main structural subsystems of vehicles such as the frame. • They will have the necessary skills to analyse the performance of the power transmission system of a vehicle using both qualitative and quantitative criteria and to propose design improvements or even its complete redesing.
 They will posses the knowledge to perform kinetic and kinetic analysis of subsystems related to suspension and steering mechanism as well as dynamic analysis of the overall vehicle in various driving scenarios.
 They will have a high level of understanding of the basic concepts of vehicle design procedure.
-In particular, they will be able to methodically develop a vehicle by defining the basic specifications, creating and implementing a structured work plan with clear work packages, timetables and deliverables.

-Oral presentations (13 weeks x 3 hours theory και 2 hours exercises)
+In particular, they will be able to methodically develop a new vehicle by defining the basic technical specifications, creating and implementing a structured work plan with clear work packages, timetables and deliverables.
+Teaching methods Oral presentations (13 weeks x 3 hours theory $\kappa\alpha\iota$ 2 hours exercises)